peter-campos/fogofwar-summary/README.md

 The **RAG pipeline** generates embeddings locally using `@xenova/transformers` with the `all-MiniLM-L6-v2` model (384 dimensions).
 Embeddings are stored in **pgvector** inside a custom Supabase schema.
 When a user searches for a game, the query is embedded and matched against the vector store via cosine similarity before triggering live API calls — this keeps response times fast and avoids redundant LLM calls for recently searched games.

 The **LLM pipeline** uses two Groq models: `llama-3.1-8b-instant` for fast classification tasks and `llama-3.3-70b-versatile` for generating the full market insight brief.
-Steam, Twitch, and Reddit data is fetched in parallel, normalized, and passed as structured context to the LLM.
+Steam, Twitch, and IGDB data is fetched in parallel, normalized, and passed as structured context to the LLM.

 The backend runs on **AWS EC2** (not serverless) by design — the local embedding model must stay warm in memory between requests, and the `node-cron` scheduler requires a persistent process.
 PM2 manages the Node.js process with automatic restart on failure. nginx sits in front as a reverse proxy with HTTPS via Let's Encrypt.

+> **Note on Reddit:** Reddit's public API blocks requests from cloud provider IP ranges (AWS, GCP, Azure) as part of their 2023 API policy changes.
+IGDB was chosen as the community data source because it provides structured, reliable data (ratings, similar games, screenshots) accessible from any infrastructure without restrictions.

 ---